Skip to Content

 History of Wine in Germany

-Most of the vineyards in medieval Germany were run by churches and monasteries, and under the supervision and careful tending of the monks, the quality of the grapes grown flourished.
+Most of the vineyards in medieval Germany were run by churches and monasteries.
+The quality of the grapes flourished under the resident monks’ supervision and careful tending of the vineyards.

-Centuries went by, and vineyards expanded to an area many times larger than what is presently being cultivated, but in the 16th century, everything changed.
-German Beer started being locally brewed and quickly became a more popular beverage.
+Centuries went by, and the wine just kept getting better!
+But everything changed in the 16th Century when the German beer purity law was enacted.
+German beer started being locally brewed and quickly became a more popular beverage.

-However, the culture didn’t die completely.
-Although Germany is no longer among the top three wine producers, it is still a leading wine producer globally.
+However, while the long history of German wine features some truly turbulent patches, the culture didn’t die completely.
+Although Germany is no longer among the top three wine producers, it is still a leading producer worldwide.

 German Wines Today

-Today, two-thirds of Germany’s wine production is devoted to white wine.
-Of the 135 grape varietals permitted in the country, 100 are white wine grapes, and only 35 produce red wines or roses.
+Today, most of Germany’s wine production is devoted to white wine.
+Of the 135 grape varieties in the country, 100 are white grapes, and only 35 produce red wines or roses.

-Most of Germany’s 252,000 acres of vineyards are located along the Rhine River, which creates a moist microclimate that contributes to Germany’s wine reputation for acidity.
+Germany boasts over 250,000 acres of vineyards, most of which are located along the Rhine River, which creates a moist microclimate that contributes to Germany’s wine reputation for acidity.

-To counter this problem in both red wines and white wines, most of their vineyards are planted on steep mountainsides so that they can maximize their exposure to the sun and the soil’s retention of warmth.
+To work in harmony with Germany’s general climate and environment, most vineyards in the country are planted on steep mountainsides to maximize exposure to the sun and ensure the soil’s retention of warmth.

 This makes mechanical grape-picking nearly impossible.
-For this reason, wine is produced in an extremely labor-intensive way.
-Vineyards tend to be much smaller than in other wine-producing areas of the world.
+For this reason, wine is produced in a highly labor-intensive way.
+Vineyards tend to be much smaller than in other wine-producing areas worldwide.

 Typical Characteristics of German Wine